kandadaboggu/jr.com-hpstr/_posts/2013-08-31-casper-suite-9-jds-ubuntu-server-install-example.md

 ---
 ## Overview

-In the last article [Casper Suite 9: Cloud and JDS Distribution Points][casper-suite-9-cloud-and-jds-distribution-points] I gave you information about things to take into consideration before installing a JAMF Distribution Server (JDS) into your Casper Suite 9 environment.
+In the last article [Casper Suite 9: Cloud and JDS Distribution Points]({{ site.url }}/casper-suite-9-cloud-and-jds-distribution-points) I gave you information about things to take into consideration before installing a JAMF Distribution Server (JDS) into your Casper Suite 9 environment.
 In this article I'll take you through an example install of a JDS in Ubuntu.

 ### JAMF Distribution Server (JDS) Install